 More Easy Pickles Recipes You’ll Like

-In Japan, pickles, or we call it tsukemono (漬物), are a staple for Japanese meal.
+In Japan, pickles, or what we call tsukemono (漬物), are a staple for Japanese meals.
 They are usually served with rice and considered as a necessary accompaniment to Japanese meals.
 Here are more pickle recipes you’ll love:

 - Easy Pickled Daikon and Carrot with Sweet Vinegar